geekelo/losangeles-mountains-website/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Global Female Hackathon Webpage <a name="about-project"></a>
+# 📖 LMW Webpage <a name="about-project"></a>

-**LOSANGELES MOUNTAINS Webpage**  is an innovative and user-friendly web application designed to provide residents and visitors of Los Angeles with a comprehensive and interactive experience related to the stunning mountain ranges that surround the city.
+**LMW**  is an innovative and user-friendly web application designed to provide residents and visitors of Los Angeles with a comprehensive and interactive experience related to the stunning mountain ranges that surround the city.
 This application serves as a valuable resource for exploring, enjoying, and staying informed about the Los Angeles mountains.
 Head to the <a href="#live-demo">LIVE DEMO SECTIOON</a> for Live links and presentations

 ## 🛠 Built With <a name="built-with"></a>